-'Online submission' for UWE students is defined as work that is submitted electronically to a system approved and designated for this purpose (for example Blackboard and PebblePad) for assessment by the University.
+'Online submission' for UWE students is defined as work that is submitted electronically to a system approved and designated for this purpose (for example Blackboard, PebblePad, Panopto) for assessment by the University.
 Assessments submitted by email will not be accepted to ensure academic integrity and fairness for all students.
-Online assessment is not currently available to UWE students at international collaborative partners.
+Online assessment is not currently available to all UWE students at international collaborative partners.

-Online submission will only be considered as 'submitted' on successful completion of the defined submission process.
-Failed submission attempts, or partial completion of the electronic process by the submission deadline (including any permitted extension for late work or reasonable adjustments) will not be considered as 'submitted'.
+Online submission will only be considered as 'submitted' on successful completion of the defined submission process as detailed in the assessment brief.
+Failed submission attempts, or partial completion of the electronic process by the submission deadline (including the 48 hour late submission window or reasonable adjustments) will not be considered as 'submitted'.
+Students should ensure the 'submit' button has been clicked and the submission is subsequently completed.